clangmoyai/plab-ultra/README.md

 ## Development

 The dev server doesn't work with Firefox, but Chrome does... ([open issue?](https://github.com/lisonge/vite-plugin-monkey)).
 On first install open dev server e.g. <http://127.0.0.1:5173> and install userscript.
-You don't need to redo this unless you make changes to `vite.config.ts`
+You don't need to redo this unless you make changes to `userscript.json`

 ```bash
 # macOS prerequisites